ANKer661/Toy_Enigma/README.md

     streamlit run app.py
     ```

+Or try out the [online demo](https://anker661-toy-enigma-simulator-enigma-app-8skqnu.streamlit.app/) to see the Toy Enigma Simulator in action!

 ### Usage
 Open the Streamlit app in your web browser.
 - Configure the Enigma machine settings in the sidebar: